smithy-lang/smithy-java/client/client-http/README.md

 ### client-http
-Provides client-side implementation of HTTP transport.
+Provides a client-side implementation of HTTP transport.